ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 with a CF card adapter (Working!) and a Video Toaster card (unknown condition, haven't had time to track down the video toaster software to test.)

+Boots, plays games, has a keyboard to ps/2 adapter and an optical mouse. $750 + shipping

+## Amiga RockGen Genlock

+Cheap, basic genlock.
+Works with the Amiga 2000, and should work with other amigas as well.
+Allows you to superimpose amiga graphics over a live video stream.

+$50 shipped in the US

+## Panasonic AV Mixer- WJ-MX10

+This is a hardware video mixer, used to stabalize signals, generate special effects and transitions, and just generally manipulate multiple Composite video signals.

+$175 + shipping

 ## BASIC Engine Kits

 i have ...
 18 or 19 BASIC Engine kits [https://basicengine.org/](https://basicengine.org/)

 I have boards and all the required components.
 They're unassembled, because I haven't managed to crack surface mount soldering yet.
-I can do unassembled kits for $20 shipped in the US.
+I can do unassembled kits.

+$20 shipped in the US.

 ## Toys